-Honor David with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of David and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 DONATIONS: Donations for David must be made through www.paypal.com using his email address email@example.com or by mail.
 TRIBUTE DONATIONS made on this site go to CaringBridge, not to David.

 On 8/1/09 David was involved in a skydiving accident that left him a quadriplegric.
 While making a tandem skydive with a student both parachutes malfunctioned.
 Before they struck the ground he positioned his body under the student's to brace her fall.
 The force of the impact broke several bones in David's neck.
 The student suffered several injuries but was later able to return to work.

 David began skydiving in 2003.
 He received his A,B,C, and D license as well as his coach's and tandem rating.
 By the time of his accident in 2009, he had over 800 jumps.
 The cause of the accident is unclear.
 The main parachute malfunctioned causing them to go into a violent spin.
 Unable to cut away the main parachute David was forced to deploy the reserve parachute which got tangled with the main.